-- 12. 14.
-Program Return Incentive (PRI) means a utility incentive payment to DEP for adopting and implementing programs that fail to pass the Utility Cost Test, but are approved by the Commission due to the societal benefit they provide, such as low income programs.
-For these types of programs, the PRI will be based on a percentage of the NPV of the avoided costs savings achieved by those DSM and EE Programs.
-The PRI is subject to certain additional factors and limitations, as further set forth in this Mechanismexcludes NLR. - 13.
-Program means one or more new DSM or EE Measures with similar objectives that have been consolidated for purposes of delivery, administration, and cost recovery, and that have been adopted on or after January 1, 2007, including subsequent changes and modifications. - 14.
-Program Costs are costs that are directly attributable or reasonably and appropriately allocable to specific DSM or EE Programs or groups of Programs (for purposes of setting the DSM/EE and DSM/EE EMF riders), and include all appropriate and reasonable Incremental Program Costs, and reasonably assigned or allocated administrative and general expenses and other Common Costs, net of any reasonably assigned or allocated grants, tax credits, Program Cost adjustments as discussed elsewhere in this Mechanism, or other reductions in cost received by the utility from outside parties. - 17.
-Total Resource Cost (TRC) test means a cost-effectiveness test that measures the net costs of a DSM or EE Program or portfolio as a resource option based on the incremental costs of the Program or portfolio, including both the participants" costs and the utility so costs (excluding incentives paid by the utility to or on behalf of participants).
+- 13. 14.
+Program means one or more new DSM or EE Measures with similar objectives that have been consolidated for purposes of delivery, administration, and cost recovery, and that have been adopted on or after January 1, 2007, including subsequent changes and modifications. - -16.
+Total Resource Cost (TRC) test means a cost-effectiveness test that measures the net costs of a DSM or EE Program or portfolio as a resource option based on the incremental costs of the Program or portfolio, including both the participants costs and the utility scosts (excluding incentives paid by the utility to or on behalf of participants).
 The benefits for the TRC test are the avoided supply costs (i.e., the reduction in generation capacity costs, transmission and distribution capacity costs, and energy costs caused by a load reduction), valued at marginal cost for the periods when there is a load reduction.
 The avoided supply costs shall be calculated using net Program or portfolio savings (i.e., savings net of reductions in energy use (NTG impacts) that would have happened even in the absence of the Program).
 Non-Energy benefits, as approved for use by the Commission, may will be considered used in the determination of TRC results beginning in Vintage 2025.
 The value of NEBs for all programs not specifically targeting low income customers will be calculated by applying the weighted average utility system NEBS multiplier of 1.57 to the value of energy savings in the numerator of the cost-effectiveness test.
 The value of NEBs for all programs specifically targeting low income customers will be calculated by applying the DEP IQ NES NEBS multiplier of 2.04 to the value of energy savings in the numerator of the cost-effectiveness test.
 The costs for the TRC test are the incremental net Program or portfolio costs incurred by the utility and participants, plus the increased supply costs for any periods in which load is increased.
 All costs of equipment, installation, operation and maintenance (O&M), removal (less salvage value), and administration, no matter who pays for them, are included in this test.
 However, Common Costs shall not be included in a Program-level TRC test used for program approval purposes, but shall be included in a portfolio-level TRC test.
 Any grants, tax credits, or other reductions in cost received by the utility or participants from outside parties and specifically related to the Program or portfolio, as applicable, are considered a reduction to costs in this test.